thetillhoff/eac/README.md

 While searching for the installation instructions for an app once again I wondered if this could be automated.
 My initial draft used ansible (and sadly, I invested so much time and effort that it finally made installations reusable), but it was not the right tool for the task because:

 - It's overkill.
-I don't want to use remoting, I don't want to setup my hostname (at least not initially), ...
+I don't want to use remote execution, I don't want to setup my hostname (at least not initially), ...
 - It's complicated.
 I don't want to lookup every damn command in the docs, when all the quick-starts already give me shell-commands to execute.
 - It's time-consuming.
 I better not think about how much time I've invested in writing ansible-playbooks, just to install some apps (the proper way)...
 - It requires a linux host-system.
-I do have to use windows for some tasks (or I'm just to lazy to switch the system), and that is a major main.
-Thankfully chocolatey already heals up half of the pain, but I still rely on too many powershell-scripts... <rant> If you ever develop a windows app, please make sure to at least provide instructions on how to set settings via commandline - and ~please~ don't rely too much on the windows-registry for configs & settings </rant>
+I do have to use windows for some tasks (or I'm just too lazy to switch the system), and that is a major pain.
+Thankfully chocolatey already soothes the pain a bit, but I still rely on too many powershell-scripts... <rant> If you ever develop a windows app, please make sure to at least provide instructions on how to set settings via commandline - and ~please~ don't rely too much on the windows-registry for configs & settings. </rant>

 > That being said, I do like the things you can do with ansible but you cannot with eac.
 IMO they have different use-cases.

-So when I again searched for some stupid installation commands, I bore the idea to create `eac`.
+So when I was once again searching for some stupid installation instructions, I bore the idea to create `eac`.

 ## The vision

-eac's goal is to
+`eac`'s goal is to
 - be a simple app management tool - simple as in simple to understand and simple to use.
-When the input is ambiguous, ask the user.
+If it's not simple, it's broken.
-- make it easy to install a specific version of a software.
+- make it easy to install a specific version of a software - as well as latest.
 - make the same apps available on all (or at least the most) platforms in the same way.
-- enable the user to use shell commands (or even better: shell-scripts) for each installation, configuration, uninstallation, ... - The installation-instructions are already given by the app developers, why would you require users to migrate those commands to another format (and then probably format them back for the actual execution)?
+- enable the user to use 'native' scripts for each installation, configuration, uninstallation, ... - The installation instructions are already given by the app developers in that way, why would any tool require you to migrate those commands to another format (and then probably format them back before the actual execution)?
-- enable the user to script its usage.
-It should be easy to use eac in scripts and other tools.
+- enable users to use it in scripts.
 All interactive parts must be able to be configured via flags.

 Out of scope is dependency management of any kind.